 - 4. Final exams cannot be given before their scheduled times.
 Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
 Students are to be in compliance with university, school, and departmental policies regarding Whole Person Assessment (WPA) requirements.
 Students should consult the WPA handbooks for requirements regarding general education and the students' majors. - a.
 The penalty for not submitting electronically or for incorrectly submitting an artifact is a zero for that assignment. - b.
 By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. Department Policies and Procedures - 1.
-A fee of \$15.00 is assessed for all late exams.
-This policy applies to all exams taken without notifying the professor prior to the regularly scheduled exam time and to all exams taken late without an administrative excuse. - 2.
-Any student whose unexcused absences total 33% or more of the total number of class sessions receives an F for the course grade. - C. Course Policies and Procedures - 1.
+Each Student who uses the computer is given access to the appropriate computer resources.
+These limited resources and privileges are given to allow students to perform course assignments.
+Abuse of these privileges will result in their curtailment.
+Students should note that the contents of computer directories are subject to review by instructors and the computer administrative staff. - 2.
+Any student whose unexcused absences total 33% or more of the total number of class sessions will receive an F for the course grade. - C. Course Policies and Procedures - 1.
 Evaluation Procedures - a.
 The composite score is determined by the following distribution:

 Four In-Class Exams 40%

-Daily Exercises and Problems 15%
+Daily Exercises and Problems 20%

-Maple Labs 10%
+Labs 10%

-Written Project 15%
+Written Project 10%

 Final Exam 20%

+The standard grading scale will he use

 - b.
-The standard grading scale will be used: A=90% B=80%
+The standard grading scale will be used:

-- C=70%
+- A=90% B=80% C=70%

-- D=60%
+- D = 60%

-F=59% and below
+- F=59% and below

 - 2. Whole Person Assessment Requirements - a.
 An artifact is required for this course for some majors.
 For specific requirements, check the WPA handbook. - b.
-Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment.

-- c.
-The WPA artifact is a reflection paper on the Taylor Series Lab that counts as 10% of the Maple Labs score and is therefore 1% of your course grade. - 3.
+Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment. - c.
+The WPA artifact is a reflection paper on the Taylor Series Lab that counts as 10% of the Maxima Labs score and is therefore 1% of your course grade. - 3.
 Other Policies and/or Procedures - a.
 There are four exams as scheduled (see the course calendar) as well as a final exam.
 The majority of the exam questions are like the homework problems, possibly including some variations of those that were assigned for homework.
 From time to time throughout the semester, there may be a quiz on the material covered recently in class.
 These quizzes are announced in class. - b.
-This course is part of the Participation Development Points Program that applies to some Computer Science and Mathematics courses.
+Any extra-credit or extension on the homework are available to students who have impeccable attendance records. - c.
+Any student who scores below 65% on initial assessment test (08/15/14), will need to do 1-2 hours weekly tutoring with professor at his office, during Tuesday or Thursday mornings until substantial improvement is shown on the next exam.